How Much Does it Cost to Go to Iceland in 2023 (From the US)

 Outside of hostels, hotels generally cost least $250 and up for a night.
 Car rentals cost more because of the liability and the potential for bad weather to cause damage.
 Of course, fuel cost more so there will be an expense as well.

 Food in restaurants cost more but I found the food at the grocery stores to be a good deal.
 It works out well to stop at a grocery store not only to save some money but to have snacks on hand with restaurants are few and far between.
-Here’s my trip details:

-- Month of visit – September
+• Month of visit – September

-- How many people traveling – just me
+• How many people traveling – just me

-- Time Spent in Iceland – 4 days
+• Time Spent in Iceland – 4 days

-- Transportation – rental car
+• Transportation – a rental car

-- Worth it? – absolutely!
+• Worth it? – absolutely!

-How Much Does a Plane Ticket Cost?
+How Much Does a Plane Ticket Cost to go to Iceland?

 I visited Iceland when I was attending a conference in upstate New York.
 I decided to take advantage of the opportunity to fly for less while I was in the area.
-Tickets from the New York City area are much more affordaboe than my home airport of Atlanta.
+Tickets from the New York City area are much more affordable than my home airport of Atlanta.
 Not to mention the travel time was less flying from Newark, NJ (EWR) to Reykjavik (KEF).

 Sadly – even though it’s pretty irrelevant at this point – here’s what I spent on my plane ticket to Iceland:

-- Round trip to Reykjavik from Newark, $219.98 USD
+• Round trip to Reykjavik from Newark, $219.98 USD

-- Regular window seat, $7.99 USD each way
+• Regular window seat, $7.99 USD each way

-- Carry on, $49.99 USD each way USD
+• Carry on, $49.99 USD each way USD

-- Total $335.94 USD
+• Total $335.94 USD

 How Much Does a Rental Car Cost in Iceland?

-After I booked my plane ticket, I began to research tours.
+So, after I booked my plane ticket, I began to research tours.
 Even though prices were reasonable, the more I looked, the more it became clear that I would never be able to see what I wanted to see in four days with group tours alone.
 I decided to rent a car and drive myself.
 Best decision ever.

 After looking at options, I ended up booking a small four door Fiat through Green Motion.
 Their office is located a couple of kilometers from the airport and staff will meet you at the airport and take you over in a shuttle van.
 While you wait to pick up your car, you can enjoy the comfy couches and the free lattes.